DenisCercasin/RentTracker/docs/design_decisions.md

 This approach allowed us to:
 - Avoid time-consuming refactoring late in the project,
-- -Still try out ORM concepts in one isolated case,
+- Still try out ORM concepts in one isolated case,
 - Maximize development time for core features.

 Decision taken by: Denis Cercasin